conorfabian/LeetCode/0011-container-with-most-water/README.md

+**Implementation Note:** Use two pointers starting at the leftmost and rightmost positions.
+Calculate the area between them, then move the pointer with the smaller height inward (since moving the taller one can only decrease the area).
+Keep tracking the maximum area found.

+**Time Complexity:** O(n) - single pass with two pointers
+**Space Complexity:** O(1) - only using a few variables

+---

 <h2><a href="https://leetcode.com/problems/container-with-most-water/">11.
 Container With Most Water</a></h2><h3>Medium</h3><hr><p>You are given an integer array <code>height</code> of length <code>n</code>.
 There are <code>n</code> vertical lines drawn such that the two endpoints of the <code>i<sup>th</sup></code> line are <code>(i, 0)</code> and <code>(i, height[i])</code>.</p>

 <p>Find two lines that together with the x-axis form a container, such that the container contains the most water.</p>